kumikill/styleguide/cplusplus.md

 ## Macros

 Only use macros when absolutely necessary.
+Platform-dependant code is an example of acceptable use.

 Example: